 Decisions regarding homework are made by individual teachers.
 Teachers determine when assignments are appropriate in regard to type, amount, and the length of time allowed to complete the work.
-A description of homework expectations is provided in each school's parent/student handbook and Board policy 6:290 and Regulation 6:290-R (Homework).
+Board policy 6:290 and Board Regulation 6:290-R (Homework), which both address homework, can be found on the district's website.
+Any questions regarding homework should be directed to the classroom teacher.